psantalla/pablosantalla.com/readme.md

 This is my personal website.
 I use it as a portfolio but also to test new technologies or framworks that I am trying to learn.
-You can contact me at pablo@pablosantalla.com or as @psantalla at the main social media platforms.
+You can contact me at pablo@pablosantalla.com or as @psantalla at the main social media platforms. wtv

 ----------------------
 1. PROJECT DESCRIPTION